Brant: The West Coast Party Goose

 Feeding + Diet

 Brant display two types of foraging behaviour: they graze and they dabble.
 Dabbling is an action many waterfowl do where they tip themselves over to feed on vegetation just below the surface of the water and they leave the end of their tail high in the air.
 A great example of this action can be seen in Video 1.
-While foraging, the brant are feeding upon vegetation-they are a herbivorous species- and the content of their diet shifts depending on where they are.
+While foraging, the Brant are feeding upon vegetation-they are a herbivorous species- and the content of their diet shifts depending on where they are.
 During non-breeding seasons in the south, they feed almost exclusively on eelgrass.
 The rest of the time their diet is less restrictive, and they will feed upon a variety of sea- or freshwater grasses, pondweed and even some mosses (Cornell Lab, 2024).

 Video 1.
 Dabbling Brant Flock.
 Credit: (Birdland Unlimited, 2023)